aschrein/aschrein.github.io/_posts/2019-06-13-whatsup-with-my-branches-on-gpu.markdown

 Bottom line:
 * Divergence - emerging difference in execution paths taken by different lanes of the same wave
 * Coherence - lack of divergence
-* HW needs extra instructions/registers to handle execution mask.
+* HW needs extra instructions/registers/stack to handle execution mask
   * More branches - more register pressure
-* If one lane enters the branch all lanes enter the branch.
+* If one lane enters the branch all lanes enter the branch
   * It could get as worse as 1/N efficiency

 ## Execution mask handling examples